Ève Curie

 Ève Denise Curie Labouisse ([ɛv dəniz kyʁi labwis]; December 6, 1904 – October 22, 2007) was a French and American writer, journalist and pianist. Ève Curie was the younger daughter of Marie Skłodowska-Curie and Pierre Curie.
-Her sister was Irène Joliot-Curie and her brother-in-law Frédéric Joliot-Curie.
+Her sister was Irène Joliot-Curie and her brother-in-law was Frédéric Joliot-Curie.
 She worked as a journalist and authored her mother's biography Madame Curie and a book of war reportage, Journey Among Warriors.
 From the 1960s she committed herself to work for UNICEF, providing help to children and mothers in developing countries. Ève was the only member of her family who did not choose a career as a scientist and did not win a Nobel Prize, although her husband, Henry Richardson Labouisse Jr., did collect the Nobel Peace Prize in 1965 on behalf of UNICEF, completing the Curie family legacy of five Nobel Prize winners.

 Childhood

 Ève Denise Curie was born in Paris, France, on December 6, 1904.
 She was the younger daughter of the scientists Marie and Pierre Curie, who also had another daughter Irène (born 1897). Ève did not know her father, who died in 1906 in an accident, run over by a horse cart.
 After this accident, Marie Curie accepted her husband's teaching position at La Sorbonne.
-Her father-in-law, Dr. Eugène Curie, had moved in with the family when his wife died, and he took care of the children while Pierre and Marie, and then Marie only, went to work.
-When he died in 1910, Marie Curie was forced to bring up her daughters herself with the help of governesses.
-Even though Ève confessed later that as a child she had suffered from a lack of sufficient attention of her mother and that only later, in her teens, she developed a stronger emotional bond to her, Marie took great care for the education and development of interests of both her daughters.
-Whereas Irène followed in her mother's footsteps and became an eminent scientist (she was awarded the Nobel Prize in Chemistry with her husband Frédéric Joliot-Curie in 1935), Ève showed more artistic and literary interests.
+Her father-in-law, Dr. Eugène Curie, moved in with the family when his wife died, and he took care of the children while Pierre and Marie, and then Marie only, went to work.
+When he died in 1910, Marie Curie remained alone to bring up her daughters with the help of governesses. Ève later said that as a child she had suffered from a lack of sufficient attention of her mother and only later, in her teens, she developed a stronger emotional bond with her.
+Marie took great care for the education and development of interests of both her daughters.
+Irène followed in her mother's footsteps and became an eminent scientist (she was awarded the Nobel Prize in Chemistry with her husband Frédéric Joliot-Curie in 1935), while Ève showed more artistic and literary interests.
 Even as a child she displayed a particular talent for music.

 Whatever the weather, they went on long walks and rode on bikes.
 They went swimming in summer, and Marie had gymnastics equipment installed in the garden of their house in Sceaux, Hauts-de-Seine. Ève and Irène also learned sewing, gardening and cooking.

-Although the girls were French nationals (Ève later became an American citizen), and their first language was French, they were familiar with their Polish origin and spoke Polish.
+Although the girls were French nationals (Ève later became an American citizen), and their first language was French, they were familiar with their Polish origins and spoke Polish.
 In 1911 they visited Poland (the southern part, which was then under Austrian rule).
-During their visit to Poland, they also rode horses and hiked in the mountains.
+During this visit, they rode horses and hiked in the mountains.